Analytics

 | Ad-level LTV | Per-ad rollup of 7/30/90-day cohort revenue feeding the creative grid. |

 Pipes are governed by an explicit PIPE_ALLOWLIST.
-Any tool that queries Tinybird — the dashboards, the Analytics AI chat, the public /api/v1 endpoints — can only call pipes the allowlist permits.
+Any tool that queries our analytics warehouse — the dashboards, the Analytics AI chat, the public /api/v1 endpoints — can only call pipes the allowlist permits.
 This is how Admaxxer keeps the read surface small and auditable while still letting the AI agent freely explore your data: the agent has the same access a logged-in user does, no more, no less.

 3. Revenue attribution